Dubai offers Pfizer vaccine to 12-15 year olds

-DUBAI (Reuters) - Dubai, the second-largest member of the United Arab Emirates federation, has started offering the Pfizer-BioNTech COVID-19 vaccine to 12-15 year olds, the government media office said on Twitter on Tuesday.
+Dubai, the second-largest member of the United Arab Emirates federation, has started offering the Pfizer-BioNTech (PFE.N), (22UAy.DE) COVID-19 vaccine to 12-15 year olds, the government media office said on Twitter on Tuesday.

 The Reuters COVID-19 tracker shows that the UAE has among the world's highest immunisation rates, with about two thirds of its population having taken two doses of the Pfizer-BioNtTech, Sinopharm, AstraZeneca or Sputnik V vaccines.